mb21/panwriter/README.md

 ### Default CSS and YAML

-PanWriter will look for a `default.css` file in the user data directory, to load CSS for the preview.
-If that file is not found, it will use sensible defaults.

 If you put a `default.yaml` file in the data directory, PanWriter will merge this with the YAML in your input file (to determine the command-line arguments to call pandoc with) and add the `--metadata-file` option.
 The YAML should be in the same format as above.

 ### Document types / themes

 You can e.g. put `type: letter` in the YAML of your input document.
-In that case, PanWriter will look for `letter.yaml` and `letter.css` instead of `default.yaml` and `default.css` in the user data directory.
+In that case, PanWriter will look for `letter.yaml` instead of `default.yaml` in the user data directory.

 ### Markdown syntax